Get to know Manhood Journey

 Visit here for a full list of our partners and friends.

 Kent Evans is the Executive Director of Manhood Journey.
-Kent is married to April, his wife of 22 years and has five sons ranging from age almost 2 to almost 20.
+Kent is married to April, his wife of 22 years and has five sons ranging from age 2 to 18.
 He’s founder of Manhood Journey and author of Wise Guys.

 Thanks for your interest in contacting Manhood Journey.
 Here are some of the specific reasons you may want to get in touch with us and how to do it.

 If you are interested in reposting or reprinting one of our blog posts, the answer is yes.
 Just be sure you actually link back to the post.
 If so, we’re cool with it.